WesleyLife and COVID: What You Need to Know

-As we continue to navigate this time, our priority continues to be the safety and health of those who have placed their trust in us.
-As the global situation changes rapidly, we want to do our best to keep everyone informed of the ways we are helping to ensure the well-being of our residents, clients, and team members.
+As our geographical communities across Iowa and into western Illinois begin to open up, our priority continues to be the safety and health of those who have placed their trust in us.
+Although you may see some changes on our individual campuses, WesleyLife and WellSpire continue to proceed with an abundance of caution to help ensure the well-being of our residents, clients, and team members.
+Please scroll down for details.

-April 4: Due to increased need for meal delivery among members of the Greater Des Moines community, we are seeking additional volunteer drivers for WesleyLife Meals on Wheels.
+Please note: Due to increased need for meal delivery among members of the Greater Des Moines community, we continue to seek additional volunteer drivers for WesleyLife Meals on Wheels.
 Read the details.
 Also, if you know any older adult or military veteran who could benefit from meal delivery at this time, please call us at (515) 699-3243.
 We operate on a sliding-fee scale and will do our best to work with anyone in need.

 Adult Day Center Closures: How We Can Help You at Home

-Further, the government agency also announced that all communal dining and group activities in senior living communities should cease.
-This decision is in accordance with guidance from the Centers for Disease Control and Prevention that advises individuals, especially older adults, not to gather in crowds.
+CMS also announced in March that all communal dining and group activities in senior living communities should cease.
+This decision was accordance with guidance from the Centers for Disease Control and Prevention that advises individuals not to gather in crowds.
+We continue to follow this restriction in all our communities.

 CMS officials said the restrictions, based on guidance from the Centers for Disease Control and Prevention, represent “a massive mobilization of our country's resources to combat this terrible virus.”
 Of course, all WesleyLife and WellSpire communities are complying with these protocols.